Content Warning: This blog contains references to sexual violence, hospitals, and forensic medical exams.

 One of the most incredible details included is that before the exam begins, Ilana meets a medical advocate from Pittsburgh Action Against Rape, who was called by the hospital when they learned a survivor was coming.
 When the advocate arrives, she introduces herself and lets Ilana know that she can stay with her during the exam if she would like additional support.

-It is a survivor’s right to have an advocate present, but it is also their right to say no. While Ilana chooses not to have a medical advocate sit with her, the advocate mentions that she can reach out any time.
+It is a survivor’s right to have an advocate present, and it is also their right to say no. While Ilana chooses not to have a medical advocate sit with her, the advocate mentions that she can reach out any time.

 Medical advocates are a critical resource for survivors in the moments after an assault.
 Hospitals can be incredibly stressful, and medical jargon can be difficult to understand.
 Advocates act as a support system for a survivor as they navigate their options in the emergency room.